Tipalink offers a new way for people to get paid online.

 An alternative solution came to me from my past experience working as a server in restaurants.
 Waiters and waitresses get paid $2.13 an hour in most states.
 The rest of their income comes from tips.

-Rather than requiring a subscription, I decided to queue donations in a tab.
-Just like a bar or restaurant tab, supporters can add donations to their tab and then can pay it off in parts.
+Rather than requiring a subscription, I decided to let users pay their tips at their convenience.
+Just like a bar or restaurant tab, supporters can save their tips and pay it off in parts when ready.
 Payments can be made for a group of donations earmarked for a particular creator in a single transaction.

 It only followed naturally that I call these donations "tips".